Skip to Content Top

 Alabama assault involves intention, recklessness, or criminal negligence.
 An example of an intentional assault is angrily punching someone in the face in a bar fight.

-Recklessness involves awareness that your actions are dangerous to others but acting despite this understanding.
+Recklessness involves awareness that your actions are dangerous to others, yet you act despite this understanding.
 For example, during a heated argument with a neighbor, you become highly agitated and impulsively throw a large rock at them, causing significant injuries.

-Finally, an example of criminal negligence could involve the deteriorating fencing around a community swimming pool, allowing a child to gain access when the pool is closed.
+Finally, an example of criminal negligence could involve a deteriorating fence around a community swimming pool that allows a child to gain access when the pool is closed.
 The child then nearly drowns due to the lack of supervision and safety measures.
 This criminal negligence could lead to significant legal penalties for the entity that owns and operates the pool.

 Key Elements Required to Prove Assault in Alabama